scikit-learn/enhancement_proposals/slep011/proposal.rst

 - Issues that illustrate how `random_state` implictly affects CV procedures and meta-estimators in insiduous ways.
-- The numerous bugs that `random_state` has caused (:ref:`next section
-  <bugs>`), which are another sign that the legacy design might be too
-  complex, even for core devs.
+- Examples of bugs that `random_state` has caused, which are another sign that the legacy design might be too complex, even for core devs.

 Before reading these sections, please make sure to read `#18363
 <https://github.com/scikit-learn/scikit-learn/pull/18363>`_ which provides